 One of the little annoying things about iTunes is that it pops up right open when you connect your iPhone and begins to sync automatically.
-Now, with a lot of stuff around – apps, photos, email, videos, music – that keeps changing constantly in the iPhone, this auto sync isn’t my kind of a thing.
+Now, with a lot of stuff around – apps, photos, email, videos, music – that keeps changing constantly in the iPhone, this auto-sync isn’t my kind of a thing.

-Step 6: Click OK once done
+Step #5.
+Click OK once done.

 Maybe, restart iTunes just in case to test if the settings really have taken effect.

 What It Really Does

 - In most cases, you’ll also find that iTunes may not fire up automatically after you plug-in the device.
-So yeah, this is also a solution to stop iTunes from an auto-start.
+So yeah, this is also a solution to stop iTunes from an auto-start

 Also, note that this whole thing doesn’t affect the charging process so your iPhone will get charged irrespective of what settings you use.